rob10campbell/PRoPS-colloids_setup/System-Setup/00-Hardware.md

 <br>
 ## GPU

-Our implementation of HOOMD-blue is currently CPU only (without parallelization) so you will not need a high performance GPU unless you intend to redevelop the code.
-HOOMD-blue has existing GPU options, but we found them difficult to set up in the past and chose not to use them at this time.
+Our implementation of HOOMD-blue is currently CPU only, so you will not need a high performance GPU unless you intend to redevelop the code.
+HOOMD-blue has existing GPU options, but we found them difficult to set up with our required modifications and chose not to use them at this time.
+You will also have access to other GPU options through Northeastern's high performance computing cluster ("Discovery").
 <br>
 <br>
 ## Processor